mfix22/gest/README.md

 `graphicli` will look to resolve your GraphQL schema in the current working directory for `schema.js`.
 If you wish to specify a different schema location, do so as `schema` in your [`config`](#config).

 ## Config
-You can configure the `graphicli` runtime by adding a `graphql` key to your `package.json`, or specifying them as flags.
+You can configure the `graphicli` runtime by adding a `gest` key to your `package.json`, or specifying them as flags.

 ##### Example
 ```json